-Joe is a seasoned and accomplished litigator whose practice focuses primarily on complex commercial litigation and defamation at the trial and appellate levels and advising clients facing high-profile reputational attacks.
+Joe is a seasoned and accomplished litigator—and feared advocate—whose practice focuses primarily on complex litigation and defamation at the trial and appellate levels and advising clients facing high-profile reputational attacks.
 He has represented clients, including numerous Fortune 500 companies, in a wide variety of matters involving defamation, class actions, constitutional law, antitrust law, environmental law and toxic torts, bankruptcy, securities law, fraud, contract disputes, and trade secrets.

-Drawing on his experience as a law clerk on the U.S. Court of Appeals for the Fifth Circuit, Joe has also handled numerous successful appeals for clients before federal and state appellate courts, including the U.S. Supreme Court, the U.S. Circuit Courts of Appeals, and Supreme Court of Virginia.
+Drawing on his experience as a law clerk on the U.S. Court of Appeals for the Fifth Circuit, Joe has also led numerous successful appeals for clients before federal and state appellate courts, including the U.S. Supreme Court, the U.S. Circuit Courts of Appeals, and Supreme Court of Virginia.
+Joe regularly leads appeals that not only present novel legal questions, but cause appellate courts to re-examine constitutional questions and defenses asserted by his adversaries.
+Recently, Joe achieved a major, highly-publicized victory against The New York Times for former Governor Sarah Palin in the U.S. Court of Appeals for the Second Circuit arising out of a defamatory editorial.

-Joe has been recognized as a “Rising Star” by Super Lawyers magazine for six consecutive years, in commercial litigation (2014) and business litigation (2015 through 2019).
+Joe has been recognized as a “Rising Star” by Super Lawyers magazine for seven consecutive years, in commercial litigation (2014) and business litigation (2015 through 2020).
+Joe has also served as an Adjunct Professor at The George Washington University Law School, teaching Scholarly Writing.

 - Commonwealth of Virginia